MicrosoftDocs/dynamics-365-fraud-protection/content/score-analyst.md

 ## Profit optimizer report

 The **Profit optimizer** report calculates net profit and cumulative net profit achieved percentages based on the given estimated percentage of profit margin and score range (in increments of 10).
-The report is designed for purchase and other monetary templates within [Assessments](assessment-create-new.md) such as Money Transfer and Card Payment, only when amount calculation is enabled.
+The report is designed for purchase and it requires to enable amount calculation.

   - **Net profit** – The profit of non-fraud transactions minus the cost of goods of fraud transactions.
   - **Cumulative net profits achieved percentage** – The percentage of net profit at or under a score bin out of the total possible non-fraud profit.